nrwl/workshop-nx-labs/organizing-code-in-a-workspace/lab-1.md

 ng g <schematic-name> --help
 ```

 ## Instructions

 1. Use the `app` schematic to create a new app named **logs**.
 Include the `--routing` flag.
 Use the `--dry-run` (or `-d` for short) to view what files will be created before hand.

 1. Remove the default content in the `app.component.html` in the **logs** app and replace with an `h1` element for "TuskDesk Logs" and the `router-outlet` element.

 1. Create a new npm script in the `package.json` file to serve the new logs app.
 Name it "logs" and use the command `ng serve --proxy-config=proxy.config.json -a=logs -p=4204`.
 Try the script out to make sure it works (pull up the logs app in the browser at http://localhost:4204).

+   > Bonus: Do you recall how to run the npm command and auto-open the browser?

 1. Use the `lib` schematic to create a new lib named **logs-backend**.

 1. Import the `LogsBackendModule` into the **logs** app module.
 Use the import path `@tuskdesk-suite/logs-backend`.

 ## Viewing in the Browser

 Run the following command(s) in individual terminals:
 - `npm run server`
 - `npm run logs`